cuguilke/Treelogy/Treelogy_Server/readme.txt

 Date: 04.11.2016
 Author: Ilke Cugu

--#INSTRUCTIONS FOR PROPER CAFFE TREE IDENTIFICATION SERVER SETUP#-
+-#INSTRUCTIONS FOR PROPER TREELOGY SERVER SETUP#-

 !!!This document directly assumes that you downloaded all files of the server.